-Taxonomy refers to the way you categorize and organize data and/or content in your website.
+Content Aggregation often referred to as Taxonomy Research, refers to the way you categorize and organize data and/or content in your website.

 Imagine your site’s taxonomy as aisles or departments in a grocery store.
 If you were looking for milk, you would most likely head to the dairy case of your grocery store.
 But what if the store manager thought a better place to put the milk was near the baked goods on the other side of the store because they’re commonly consumed together?
 Better yet, what if the store manager put the alternative, plant-based milk over by the produce section instead of with the rest of the dairy?
 While you can see the train of thought the store manager was following, it doesn’t exactly fall in line with where most people would search for the milk and that could result in a lot of very confused, frustrated customers.

 Whether you start from scratch or are seeking to optimize an existing taxonomy, it is critical to understand how visitors will locate information on your site.
 Our user-driven research approach will help you improve the “findability” of information on your site and provide a more successful visitor experience.

 Usability Sciences believes a multiphase research approach is best for arriving at a recommended taxonomy.
 After collecting your objectives, Usability Sciences will create a customized research solution that takes advantage of the following research activities and ensures a high quality, cost-effective outcome: